Alternative assessments in response to COVID-19:

 - testing or repair of engineering works, facilities, equipment or software.

-General practical experience opportunities must expose you to an organisation that may provide an opportunity to develop a leadership role.
+General practical experience opportunities must expose you to an organisation that may provide an opportunity to develop leadership skills.
 While some areas of work are not appropriate for engineering experience, they may be suitable for general experience if the practical skills learnt can be easily transferred to an engineering-related work environment.

-Examples of suitable placements include:
+Examples of suitable internships include:

 - tradesperson assistance (e.g. plumber, electrician, mechanic)